vijaykrishna82/OrleansExample/OrleansExample/Readme.md

 - Mark the TemperatureReading class with `[Immutable]` attribute, this will bypass serialization while system grain and device grain are within the same silo

+## 4. Scheduled Processing

+### 4.1 Timers

+Purpose:
+- Grains can register timers to call a function at regular intervals
+- Timers are async, single threaded and reentrant
+- Multiple timers can be registered, cancelled
+- Last the length of grain activation

+Code Example:
+- System Grain will check average temperature regularly and send an alert (here just console writeline)

+Within the System Grain:
+- Move the temperature check code to a separate method `HighTemperatureCheck`
+- Within `OnActivateAsync` register a timer by caling `RegisterTimer`

+>            Timer = RegisterTimer(HighTemperatureAlert, null, TimeSpan.FromSeconds(5), TimeSpan.FromSeconds(5));

+### 4.2 Reminders

+- Same as timers but Persist beyond the life of the Grain
+- Will activate the grain if it does not exist
+- Should not be used for high frequency functionality